Federal and State Criminal Defense Attorney Columbia SC

 Matt Bodman provides aggressive defense for people charged with a variety of white collar crimes in state and federal court.
 Click on the following to find out more about tax fraud and grand jury subpoenas:

-Whatever charges you're dealing with, contact attorney Bodman as soon as possible.
+Whatever charges you're dealing with, contact criminal justice attorney Bodman as soon as possible.
 In many instances you have a limited amount of time to take legal action.
 A delay could affect the outcome of your case.

 Taxes, The IRS, And Federal Criminal Defense Matters